-Please be aware that if you decide to not continue with the class you should drop the class and let me know about your decision.
+Participation in class includes attendance.
+Please be aware that if you decide to not continue with the class, you should drop the class, and let me know about your decision.
 An Administrative procedure, (AP) 5075, now allows instructors to withdraw students from class for non-participation through the 10th week of class.
-Non-participation includes missing 3 classes in a row and not taking test, exams or turning in assignments.
+Non-participation includes missing three classes in a row and not taking exams or turning in assignments.
 If you need to miss class due to illness or emergency please let me know what is occurring.
-Census date is 1/28, where I will dropping students that have not been participating in class.
+Census date is 09/08/14, where I will be dropping students that have not been participating in class.
 Please keep me informed of anything that is interfering with your participation/attendance in this class.